Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Numerical results

 \subsection{Sensitivity analysis}

-We will now focus in the solitonic case and by previous experiment we are hoping that these results are similar to the breather cases.
+We will now focus in the solitonic and KM breather cases.
+The number of points in the grid was chosen as $M_4=M_5=32$ and $N_4=N_5=64$ for both cases.

-First of all we study the variation on the hyperparameters of the solution.
+First of all we study the variation on the hyperparameters of the solitonic solution.
 In particular, Tables \ref{Tab:c1} and \ref{Tab:c3} present the values of computation time, loss function \eqref{eq:loss}, computed approximate values for $\widetilde A$, $A$, $B$, and the approximate norms $L_t^pW_x^{1,q}$ and $L_t^\infty H^1$ for the whole space-time computation.
 This is done for two and three different values of $c$ and $\nu$, respectively.
-For this we fix $[-8,8]$ the space region and $[-1,1]$ the time region.
-It is noticed that errors are usually of the order $10^{-2}$.
-Then, the constant $\widetilde A$ is usually found small, as one might expect when approximating the solution for all times. but the norms $A$ and $B$ are reasonably bounded below 2, $A$ increases when $\nu$ increases and $B$ almost does not change for fixed $c$ and variable $\nu$.
+For this end, we fix $[-10,10]$ the space region and $[-1,1]$ the time region, {and 5 hidden layers with 50 neurons each}.
+It is noticed that errors are usually between the orders $10^{-3}$ and $10^{-2}$.
+Then, the constant $\widetilde A$ is usually found small of order $10^{-3}$, as one might expect when approximating the solution for all times.
+Although the values of $A$ and $B$ are reasonably bounded below {8, both quantities} increases when $\nu$ {or $c$} increases.
 Finally, the three computed norms involved in Theorem \ref{MT} are suitably small, but one or two orders higher than the value of $\widetilde A$.

+Later, in Table \ref{Tab:2} we made the same analysis for the KM breather.
+This is done for four different values of $a$.
+For this end we fix $[-4,4]$ the space region, $[-0.5,0.5]$ the time region, and 4 hidden layers with 40 neurons each.
+It is noticed that errors are usually of the order $10^{-2}$ with the exception on the errors $L_{t}^\infty H^1$ and $\mathcal C'$ in the cases $a = 3/2,2$.
+As in the solitonic case, the constant $\widetilde A$ is usually found small { of the order $10^{-3}$}.
+The norms $A$ and $B$ are reasonably bounded below {10}, and both quantities increase when $a$ increases.
+Finally, the three computed norms involved in Theorem \ref{MT} are suitably small, but two order higher than the value of $\widetilde A$, and the $\mathcal{C}'$ norm is dictated by the $L^{\infty}_t H^1$ norm.

+{ Additionally, we investigate the effect on the weight factor for the derivatives presented in Remark \ref{rem:loss}.
+To this end, we consider the solitonic case with parameters $c=3$ and $\nu=5$, and test five different values for the weight: $0, 10^{-3}, 10^{-2}, 0.1$ and 1.
+Table \ref{Tab:weight_der} summarizes the computed norms corresponding to each weight value.
+As shown in Table \ref{Tab:weight_der}, the choice of the weighting factor has a significant impact on the performance of the algorithm: large weights introduce an additional numerical errors, which in turn lead to higher approximative errors.
+On the other hand, completely neglecting the derivative terms yields acceptable results, but suboptimal compared to using a small, strictly positive weight.

+Finally, to have almost the same orders in Table \ref{Tab:weight_der}, the value of $\gamma$ needed to be changed.
+In particular, if $\gamma>1$ in the cases $0.1$ and $1$, the algorithm stoped in the first 100 iterations, converging to the trivial solution $u \equiv 0$.